Doyoung Park

 Jun 2025 Refereed Economic Modelling

-May 2025 "Contagious Pollution: Environmental Regulation and Supply Chain Reorganization" presented at the AERE 2025 Summer Conference May 28-30, Santa Ana Pueblo, NM
+May 2025 "When Regulation Travels: Supply Chain Disruptions and Environmental Spillovers under the Clean Air Act" presented at the AERE 2025 Summer Conference May 28-30, Santa Ana Pueblo, NM

 Apr 2025 Refereed Journal of the Agricultural and Applied Economics Association (JAAEA)